 I accept if people write about history in other places with their own words based on information gathered here, provided they reference these pages as the source of information.
 Linking to this source is important because it is a work-in-progress.

-There's a lot of history to be told, some is dramatic, and some is less flattering.
-I intend to describe this side of the history on these pages and include anecdotes etc. This deviates a lot from what you would otherwise find available on the internet (a polished marketing story), but I hope the honest and true story will make for some interesting reading material.
+There's a lot of history to be told, some are dramatic, and some are less flattering.
+I intend to describe this side of the history on these pages and include anecdotes, etc. This deviates a lot from what you would otherwise find available on the internet (a polished marketing story), but I hope the honest and true story will make for some interesting reading material.

 It is just about our last chance to retrieve this information, partially because the history goes back a long way and many people who have experienced the history first-hand are now relatively old.
 For example Knud Thorborg (Peerless) is in his 80'ties, and also for example Ejvind Skaaning is in his 80'ties.
 Ragnar Lian died some years ago.
 This is my primary motivation to start the web-book project about the history of the Danish loudspeaker industry now and not wait for example another decade.